-If time and fitness permits we shower under the cold springs and start our journey downwards to Kagbeni.
+If time permits, we shower under the cold springs and start our journey downwards to Kagbeni.
 A cold shower will be relaxing and refreshing.
 We get to witness the wonderful views of Dhaulagiri.
-We get to see alot of sky burial caves on the cliff walls on the bank of the river – Kali Gandaki.
-3 to 4 hours and we reach Kagbeni and we trek a little further down to get to Jomsom on the bed of Kali Gandaki river.
+We get to see a lot of sky burial caves on the cliff walls on the bank of the river – Kali Gandaki.
+3 to 4 hours and we reach Kagbeni and we trek further down to get to Jomsom on the bed of Kali Gandaki river.
 Jomsom is a small town and we spend the night here.

 Day 11) Flight from Jomsom to Pokhara (30mins) (9,000 feet – 4,650 feet)

-After a good breakfast we take our 25 to 30 mins flight to Pokhara – the land of lakes.
+After breakfast, we take our 25 to 30 mins flight to Pokhara – the land of lakes.
 This flight provides excellent views of the Annapurna range.
 On reaching Pokhara, we get into the hotels and relax.
-For some people who would want to do some adventure activities – kayaking in Phewa lake or even paragliding would be available.
+For some people who would want to do some adventure activities – kayaking in Phewa lake or even paragliding are available.

 Day 12) Drive from Pokhara to Kathmandu (210kms/ 6 to 7 hours) (4,650 feet – 4.600 feet)

-We drive for nearly 6 to 7 hours and get to Kathmandu.
+We drive for approximately 6 to 7 hours and get to Kathmandu.
 The road offers amazing views and having said that it's important to start as early as possible.
-The later we start in the day, the higher our chances are to get traffic.
+If we start late, we might get stuck in traffic.
 We reach Kathmandu by afternoon and rest.
-We meet up early evening and having a closing session with the entire team and have a good time.
+We meet up early evening and have a closing ceremony with the entire team and have a good time.

 Day 13) Kathmandu check-out

-Next morning after breakfast we check-out and we end this beautiful journey, only to start another one...!!
+Next morning after breakfast we check-out and end this beautiful journey, only to start another one...!!

 Meals : All the meals mentioned above from Kathmandu to Kathmandu